A writing tool for literature essays

 What makes a literature essay strong

 Quoted passages are the unit of argument.
 Strong literature essays pin each body paragraph to a specific passage, quote it, and then spend the paragraph unpacking what the passage is doing — how the syntax bends, which images recur, which word is doing more work than it looks like.
-The drafter opens every body paragraph with a quoted line and builds the interpretation around it.
+The workspace helps you open every body paragraph with a quoted line and build the interpretation around it.

 Literary devices should serve an argument, not be the argument.A weak essay says “Fitzgerald uses symbolism” and stops.
 A strong essay says “the green light moves from hope to delusion across the novel, and Nick’s narration refuses to decide which it is,” then proves that by quoting three moments in sequence.
-The drafter frames devices as tools, not topics.
+The workspace frames devices as tools, not topics.

 MLA in-text citations, a Works Cited page.
 Most English departments require MLA.
 The draft uses parenthetical page numbers for quotations and ends with a properly formatted Works Cited entry.
 Switch to APA or Chicago in the form if your course prefers.